 Dear friends, we have a big God.
 He can take whatever is looking ugly in our lives and make it something praiseworthy.
 Maybe all that you’ve been through in life—desperate circumstances, blaring mistakes, and obvious inadequacies—have led to this moment when God has brought you to get this message so you can trust in Him.
 God is bigger than your weaknesses.
 He could be showing you that today on your walk from fear to faith.

-In the next blog, we’ll look at why we can trust God’s goodness.
+In the next post, we’ll look at why we can trust God’s goodness.

 The following Bible Studies and podcasts will give you more biblical insight into how to walk from fear to faith in your life.